BlueBrain/Currentscape/Tutorial.rst

 If a black current ends up near the top or bottom of the plot, it would decrease readability.

 You can set your colormap using :code:`"colormap":{"name": "the_name_of_the_colormap"}` in the config file.
-The name of the colormap can be one of the [matplotlib colormaps](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html), or one of the [palettable module](https://jiffyclub.github.io/palettable/).
+The name of the colormap can be one of the `matplotlib colormaps <https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html>`_, or one of the `palettable module <https://jiffyclub.github.io/palettable/>`_.
 The palettable colormaps should be inputted in the form :code:`"origin.palette_N"`, N being the number of different colors (i.e. the number of currents if patterns are not used.)

 Example: :code:`"cartocolors.qualitative.Safe_8"`